serenity-is/Serenity/Documentation/Winget_EN.md

 Only one widget of the same class can be attached to an HTML element.

-When a second one of the same class is tried to be created on the same element, the following error is thrown:
+An attempt to create a secondary widget of the same class on a element throws the following error:

 ```text
 The element already has widget 'MySamples_MyCoolWidget'.